Distinguished regular supercuspidal representations: Introduction

-\paragraph{Notation and convention.} Let $F$ be a $p$-adic field as before, $O_F$ the ring of integers of $F$, and $k_F$ the residue field of $F$.
-We fix an algebraic closure $\bar{F}$ of $F$ and denote by $\Gamma$ the absolute Galois group $\Gal(\bar{F}/F)$.
+Let $F$ be a non-archimedean local field as before, $O_F$ the ring of integers of $F$, and $k_F$ the residue field of $F$.
+We fix a separable closure $F^s$ of $F$ and denote by $\Gamma$ the Galois group $\Gal(F^s/F)$.
 We write $W_F$ for the Weil group of $F$, $I_F$ for the inertia subgroup of $W_F$, and $P_F$ for the tame inertia subgroup of $I_F$.
-Let $F^u$ be the maximal unramified extension of $F$ in $\bar{F}$.
+Let $F^u$ be the maximal unramified extension of $F$ in $F^s$ with residue field $\ov{k}_F$.

-For a connected reductive group $G$ defined over $F$, we denote by $Z(G)$ its center, by $G_\der$ its derived subgroup, by $G_\ad$ the adjoint quotient of $G_\der$, and by $\fg$ the Lie algebra of $G$.
-For an element $g\in G$ we will write $\Ad(g)$ for the conjugation action of $g$ on $G$, i.e. $\Ad(g)(x)=gxg^{-1}$ for $x\in G$, and also for the adjoint action of $g$ on $\fg$.
+For a connected reductive group $G$ defined over $F$, we denote by $Z(G)$ its center, by $A(G)$ its split central torus, by $G_\der$ its derived subgroup, by $G_\ad$ the adjoint quotient of $G_\der$, and by $\fg$ the Lie algebra of $G$.
+For an element $g\in G$ we will write $\Ad(g)$ for the conjugation action of $g$ on $G$, i.e., $\Ad(g)(x)=gxg^{-1}$ for $x\in G$, and also for the adjoint action of $g$ on $\fg$.
 When we mention a subgroup of $G$, we always assume that it is a closed algebraic subgroup defined over $F$.
 For a subgroup $M$ of $G$, we use $M^\circ$ to denote its identity connected component.
 For any subset $U$ of $G$, we use $C_G(U)$ to denote the identity component of its centralizer in $G$.